alexandrpershin/BuffSDK/readme.md

 6. After the user has selected the option, the timer freezes and the BuffView is hidden with a delay of 2 seconds.
 7. If the user pressed the close button, BuffView will hide immediately.
 8. If the user hasn't clicked anything, BuffView will disappear when the timer expires.
+9. Sdk allows to pas clients errorCallback to handle SDK errors on client side.